CLI Reference

 {video}.captions.en.vtt | Subtitles/captions in WebVTT format |

-Example: If you have videos/demo.mp4, requesting /videos/demo.mp4.cover.png will dynamically extract and return a cover image.
+Example: If you have videos/demo.mp4, requesting /videos/demo.mp4.cover.jpg will dynamically extract and return a cover image.

 Generated metadata is cached in memory to avoid repeated ffmpeg operations.